Sooraj-wq/Memora/README.md

 ## Contribution

-Memora is still in development, kindly open issues if you find any and open PR's to make your contribution!
+Memora is still in development, so expect bugs!

+Contributions are welcome!

+- Fork this repo
+- Make your changes in a new branch
+- Open a Pull Request

+Feel free to open issues for bugs or feature requests :)

+## License
+This project is licensed under the GNU General Public License v3.0 - see the LICENSE.md file for details.